hriewe/emailEncryptor/README.md

 * [PySimpleGUI Documentation](https://pysimplegui.readthedocs.io/)

 ## Coming Soon
-* Version 2 is in the works.
-The caesar cipher has been modified significantly and is now much more secure.
-Users will also be given the option to choose from 3 ciphers, including a new Vigenère and steg (image) encryptor.

 * Image support!
 (Distorting images to the point where no one can tell what they were, and then reversing that inside the program)

 ### Update Notes
-* The newest version of emailEncryptor is set up and ready for the new ciphers.
-Those will be out very soon.
-The code was also completely reformated and cleaned up.
-The caesar cipher now works much better.
+* Version 2 is here!
+The rotation cipher has been tremendously updated and is now much more secure.
+A new cipher has been added (Steganography) that allows you to hide your message in the pixel data of an image.
+The code has been restructured completely.
+Plus much more!

+* emailEncryptor now hides the key behind the same encryption as the rest of the messsage.
+The user simpily pastes in their message and the program will extract the key and decode accordingly.

 * emailEncryptor now runs with a user friendly GUI.
 The version here is optimized to run on a Mac machine, but it will work for any.
 If you find a bug with the program on your machine, please let me know so I can fix any problems.

-* emailEncryptor now hides the key behind the same encryption as the rest of the messsage.
-The user simpily pastes in their message and the program will extract the key and decode accordingly.